 Xu and Zhang’s (2023) research, drawing, inter alia, on Vygotsky’s theory, revealed the potential correlation between perezhivanie and catharsis in two Chinese university learners of L2 Japanese.
 The analysis exposed not only their distinct motivations for studying Japanese but also the dual roles of emotions as enhancers and hinderers of the students’ learning journeys.
 On the other hand, the findings challenged the idea that negative emotions inevitably impede development, with positive emotions always fostering it.
 Instead, the research detected the complex play between negative and positive emotions and also revealed, among other things, cathartic influences on the affective domain of language learning.
-The authors concluded that the conflicting emotions, positive and negative, identified when studying Japanese, relate to cognitive-emotional struggle, while catharsis is present with regards to learning difficulties, and the relevance to language development.
+The authors concluded that both positive and negative conflicting emotions identified when studying Japanese relate to the cognitive-emotional struggle, while catharsis is present with regard to learning difficulties and their relevance to language development.

 Building on the above argument, the present study debates further the participatory role of catharsis in learners’ cognitive and emotional struggles in addition to its subsequent potential contribution to not only language development but also L2 and personality dynamics as resulting from cathartic and regressive formations, which in turn appear to be closely linked with affective, cognitive and social variables.
 For this purpose, the current paper utilises the selected experts (Tables 1 and 2) to advance the understanding of catharsis during L2 learning within the asymmetrical dialectics’ framework.
 It is also further argued that these correlations can have a potential impact on L2 and personality formations mutually.
-Due to word limits, the tables include only the chosen learners’ responses from the experts (Xu & Zhang, 2023, pp. 167-171) This approach also allowed for placing the main importance on the most significant utterances to illustrate the central argument.
+Due to word limits, the tables include only the chosen learners’ responses from the experts (Xu & Zhang, 2023, pp. 167–171) This approach also allowed for placing the main importance on the most significant utterances to illustrate the central argument.

 In the given extracts (Tables 1 and 2) it is possible to detect potential asymmetrical correlations and their interplay among such opposing variables as affective (A), cognitive (C), and social (S) dimensions.
 Interestingly, they simultaneously appear to exemplify the moments of regressions and catharsis, arising at the moments of crisis when the opposites seem to clash.
 Additionally, it is possible to detect the consequent SLD language and personality co-relations as influenced by regressive and cathartic experiences.
 While the discussed variables are labelled for illustrative purposes as A, C, and S, it should be emphasised that their boundaries appear to often blur, overlap or permeate.
 For the same reason, it is difficult at times to delineate clear borders among them.
-This in turn is the example of the oppositional forces that intersect, clash or overlap to build “up to the point of maximal tension researching the breaking point” that which can be later transformed via catharsis to arrive at dialectical synthesis (Robbins 2007, p.
+This in turn is the example of the oppositional forces that intersect, clash or overlap to build “up to the point of maximal tension researching the breaking point” that which can be later transformed via catharsis to arrive at dialectical synthesis (Robbins, 2007, p.
 73).
-Using Vygotsky’s (Vygotsky, 1971; Vygotsky, 1971/2024, p.
+Using Vygotsky’s (1971; 1971/2024, p.
 18) own words:

 an affective contradiction, causes conflicting feelings, and leads to the short-circuiting and destruction of these emotions (…) painful and unpleasant affects are discharged and transformed into their opposites. (…) The basis for this process reveals itself in the contradiction.